Gildor's Homepage | ![]() |

 Table of contents:

-My name is Konstantin Nosov (Gildor is just a nickname, of course).
-I'm a video game senior software engineer from Saint Petersburg, Russia.
-You are on my personal website.
+My photo My name is Konstantin Nosov, my nickname is Gildor.
+I'm a video game software engineer from Saint Petersburg, Russia.
+Welcome to my personal website.
+At this page you may find some information about me.

-I started programming when I was in a school, in early 90's.
-The first programming system was ZX-Spectrum with 8-bit Z80 CPU on board.
-My first programming language was Z80 assembly, and I programmed exclusively with it nearly 5 years before I got access to PC system and started to program with high-level languages like Pascal, C and C++.
+I started programming at school, in early 90's.
+My first programming system was ZX-Spectrum with 8-bit Z80 CPU on board.
+My first programming language was Z80 assembly, and I programmed exclusively with it nearly 5 first years, before I got access to the PC system and started to program with high-level languages like Pascal, C and C++.
 I graduated with honors from the Saint Petersburg State University of Aerospace Instrumentation.
 My area of expertise was "system programming".
 Qualification is a Russian equivalent of Master degree (6 years of education).

 I like programming, I do it at work and (sometimes) at home.
 I like to solve complex tasks and to develop things which were not made by other people earlier.

 I started (non-professional) game development in 2001, when John Carmack released his classic Quake 2 source code.
 I have completely re-created the Quake 2 engine.
-It was rewritten using C++, I have added support for the Quake 3 player models and playing on Quake 1, Kingpin, Half-Life and Quake 3 levels (I have had some challenges with Half-Life, plus I have yet to finish Quake 3 support because I have switched to the UE Viewer project).
-Project goals (except educational) were to create fast renderer with some eye-candy features (like lightflares, correct lighting etc) and to support community-made resources from other games - there are a lot of nice maps made for the Quake 1 etc.
+It was rewritten using C++, I have added support for the Quake 3 player models and support for playing on Quake 1, Kingpin, Half-Life and Quake 3 levels (I have had some challenges with Half-Life, plus I have yet to finish Quake 3 support because I have switched to the UE Viewer project).
+Project goals (except educational) were to create a fast renderer with some eye-candy features (like lightflares, correct lighting etc) and to support community-made resources from other games - there are a lot of nice maps made for the Quake 1 etc. The project (with source code links) could be found on this site.

 I decided to switch to professional game development in 2006.
-I worked as a senior programmer in the "Parallax Arts Studio" (the company was closed in 2008).
-The game title was "Exodus from the Earth".
-My expertise was an engine optimization (for speed and memory use) and working on XBox 360 port (abandoned at the final stage).
+I first job in that area was a senior programmer in "Parallax Arts Studio" (unfortunately the company was closed in 2008).
+The game title we worked on was "Exodus from the Earth".
+My expertise was an engine optimization (for speed and memory use) and work on XBox 360 port (abandoned at the final stage).
 Some low-level engine systems were completely rewritten for better performance.
 In Parallax Arts Studio I've got a task to create a new animation system for future projects.
-I did not found good open-source animation systems to learn, so I decided to look at the Unreal Tournament 2004 internals - it had very good animation system (for 2007).
+I did not found any good open-source animation systems to learn, so I decided to look at the Unreal Tournament 2004 internals - it had very good animation system (for 2007).
 So I began to disassemble some parts of this great game ... and in autumn of 2007 very first private version of the umodel was created.
 Umodel's animation system was used as a base for the new animation system developed for the Parallax Arts Studio.
 The project was closed, so I've used one of created tools as SkelEdit available on this site.

-Probably my work in Parallax Arts Studio was my most significant professional experience in computer games industry.
-Later I worked in Driver-Inter Ltd. for Nival Network for their long-build project Prime World (which probably never will be finished), worked on a few smaller projects which were abandoned before being able to see the world ...
+Probably my work in Parallax Arts Studio was my most significant professional experience in Russian computer games industry.
+Later I worked in Driver-Inter Ltd. for Nival Network for their long-build project Prime World (which is on "beta" stage for years), worked on a few smaller projects which were abandoned before being able to see the world ...
 None of them were provided such amount of interest like our "Exodus from the Earth".

 My Projects